OXYGEN FOR HOME OZONE TREATMENTS

 In order to buy a new oxygen concentrator, most states require a prescription.
 Refurbished concentrators can be acquired without a prescription.

 Medical tanks have a different valve from industrial tanks, hence require different regulators.
-Medical tanks have a chain of custody, no such thing is required for industrial tanks.
-A lack of chain of custody means, it cannot be excluded that the tank was handled in an inappropriate manner which allowed impurities to enter.
+Medical tanks have a chain of custody, industrial tanks do not.

 There is a way to maintain a chain of custody with industrial tanks and make them nearly as safe as medical tanks: